jominjoseph/jominjoseph/ReadME.md

 My repositories consist of:

 Online Pong Game: This is an online game which I created using SQL, PHP, and HTML.
-Data is stored within an online datbase and retrieved when neccesary to log in and check previous scores.
+Data is stored within an online database and retrieved when neccesary to log in and check previous scores.